Why use music?

 - Is the piece you need in the Public Domain?
 Try IMSLP.org.

-- Find more places to access digital scores through the Music-Related Databases Guide.
+- Find more places to access digital scores through the Find digital scores on the Music-Related Databases Guide.

 Find streaming video of music performances